endritmaxharraj/anchorzup-dashboard/README.md

 - The project uses Angular 19's new control flow syntax (`@if`, `@for`) instead of structural directives
 - State management is handled entirely with Signals, avoiding unnecessary RxJS complexity
-- All components are standalone with no NgModules
-- Drag-drop uses Angular Material CDK with custom resizing logic
+- Drag-drop uses Angular Material CDK with custom horizontal resizing logic
 - Layout is row-based with widgets movable only within their row
+- Charts display all dates (including zeros) for 7-day view, but only dates with data for 30/90-day views
+- Period-over-period calculations compare current period vs. previous equal-length period

 ---